magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

 {% endhighlight xml %}

-To apply changes run in your terminal:
+To apply the changes, enter the following commands:

     cd <magento_root>/dev/tests/functional/utils
     php generate.php

-<h2 id="mtf_fixture_source">Add data source to the fixture field</h2>
+<h2 id="mtf_fixture_source">Add the data source to the fixture field</h2>

-Our new field `layout_updates` is complex and contains different elements and logic, depending on type of layout chosen.
+Our new field `layout_updates` is complex and contains different elements and logic, depending on the type of layout chosen.

 ![Layout update subelements]({{ site.baseurl }}common/images/mtf_layout_update.jpg)

-For these needs you can use data source, that serves for additional processing of the field (for example, parsing or creation of new field).
+You can use a data source that provides additional processing of the field (for example, parsing or creation of new field).

-All data source logic is defined in PHP file.
-Link to it must be specified in `source` attribute of the field.
+All data source logic defined in a PHP file which must be linked as specified in the field's `source` attribute.

 It is located in `Fixture` directory of corresponding module.
 That contains subdirectory with the name of fixture, and source class in it with the name of fixture field.
-See example below.
+See the following example.

 {% highlight xml%}